glaciology/OGRE/README.md

 ## Software Upload
 Only do this if you want to update the firmware on the OGRE, or if the OGRE has not yet had the firmware installed.
 A pre-compiled binary file is avialable with each release (see [releases](https://github.com/glaciology/OGRE/releases/tag/v2.1.4)).
 This binary file included in the release can be uploaded to the Apollo MCU with a usb-to-serial cable connected to the PCB header pins using the Sparkfun Apollo3 Uploader [here](https://github.com/sparkfun/Apollo3_Uploader_SVL).

 *Before following the prompts below, ensure that the power is applied to the OGRE power terminal with a DC source (6-20V).
-Then connect the serial converter.* NOTE: the serial converter must be 3.3V.
+Then connect the serial converter.
+The USB to Serial converter is attached to the OGRE via the 5 through-hole pins on the PCB: attach Ground to GND, RX -> TX, TX->RX, etc. * NOTE: the serial converter must be 3.3V.
 DO NOT EXPOSE pins to 5V.

 Example command line prompt using the svl.py script: [use baud -b 115200; provide path to binary file OGRENet.ino.bin; find path of usb serial converter port by typing ls /dev/tty.* on Linux and selecting the proper usb port.]
 ```